 It was when the Saviour of the world came to live on earth, as the Word made flesh, that He identified with man's sin and took the punishment for mans' transgressions upon His own shoulders.
 Though the wages of sin is most certainly death.. the gift of God is eternal life to all who believe in the sacrificial death and glorious resurrection of Jesus Christ, God's only begotten Son.

-Circumcision was not a condition of Salvation, following the cross, and neither is water-baptism, or any other additional requirements, to simple faith -in the Person and work of the Lord Jesus Christ, through Whom we are justified before God.
+Circumcision was not a condition of Salvation, following the cross, and neither is water-baptism, or any other additional requirements, to simpley trusting in the Person and work of the Lord Jesus Christ, through Whom we are justified before God - through faith.

 Part of Paul's presentation before the Jerusalem council was that, not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.
-Paul argued that the pre-cross conditions, of the Law of circumcision, which identified Israel as God's covenanted people, did not apply to Titus, when he first believed, because he was an uncircumcised Greek, who was not under the Law but under grace.
+Paul argued that the pre-cross conditions of circumcision, which was the sign God gave to Israel to identify them as His covenanted people, did not apply to Titus when he was saved.
+He was an uncircumcised Greek, who was not under the Law but under grace.

-As a member of the post-cross church, there was no mandate for this practice in the revelation Paul received from the Lord.
-Many in the early church found it very difficult to recognise that there is a difference between the way that God dealt with Israel - through the conditional Law of Moses, and the Church - through the unconditional 'Law of the Spirit of Life in Christ Jesus' - i.e. the gift of salvation, which is by God's grace alone, through faith alone in Jesus Christ - alone.
+As a member of the post-cross Church, there was no mandate for the practice of circumcision in the revelation Paul received from the Lord.
+Many in the early Church found it very difficult to recognise that there is a difference between the way God dealt with Israel, pre-cross - through the conditional Law of Moses, and the post-cross Church - through the unconditional 'Law of the Spirit of Life in Christ Jesus'.

-One such difference is that pre-cross saints did not have the permanently indwelling Holy Spirit, which is one of the graces that ALL post-cross Christians enjoy.. and circumcision was another.
-Titus was a Gentile believer who was used as an example to the Jerusalem council, that we are not under the Law but under grace.
+One such difference is that pre-cross saints did not have the permanently indwelling Holy Spirit, which is one of the graces that ALL post-cross Christians enjoy.. and circumcision of the flesh was another.
+Titus was a Gentile believer who was used as an example to the Jerusalem council, that Church-age believers are not under the Law but under grace.

 May we not confuse teachings given to Israel with teachings that are given to the Church.
-May we recognise that although ALL Scripture is given by inspiration of God, and is profitable to ALL.. for doctrine, for reproof, for correction and for instruction in righteousness, so that we may be grounded in the truth of God's Word - and may we understand that although ALL scripture is FOR us, not all doctrine is directed AT us - and we need to be discerning to recognise the difference.
+May we recognise that although ALL Scripture is given by inspiration of God, and is profitable.. for doctrine, for reproof, for correction and for instruction in righteousness, so that we may be grounded in the truth of God's Word.
+May we understand that although ALL scripture is FOR us, not all doctrine is directed AT us - and we need to be discerning to recognise the difference.